 Under the current Bermuda law, the Company is not required to pay taxes in Bermuda for income or capital gains.
-The Company has received an undertaking from the Bermuda government that, in the event of income or capital gains taxes being imposed, the Company will be exempt of such taxes until the 31th day of March 2035.
+The Company has received an undertaking from the Bermuda government that, in the event of income or capital gains taxes being imposed.